-The threat of distraction to learning and memory causes students to fill campus libraries to capacity at exam time, with many eschewing home comforts to maintain undivided attention while studying.
+The threat of distraction to learning and memory fills campus libraries to capacity come exam time, with students eschewing home comforts (and showers) to maintain undivided attention whilst studying.
 Permanent sequestration in a hushed library is, however, plainly impossible, and even coveted study cubicles are breached by sounds of typing and whispered conversations.
 Moreover, there are many situations in which learners actively multitask despite the importance of later remembering presented information (Calderwood, Ackerman, & Conklin, 2014).
 The ubiquity of mobile devices has even led professors to dissuade or ban their use during lectures, citing the detrimental effects of multitasking-and the visibility of peers' laptop screens-on learning and comprehension (Fried, 2008; Sana, Weston, & Cepeda, 2013).